caseyhahn/ucb_mids_W266_project/README.md

 Natural Language Processing with Deep Learning (DATASCI 266) course for the Fall 2023 semester.

+`W266 Final Project - AI Song Lyric Generation.pdf` is the final report for this project.
 ```
 .
     ├── data_prep        # Notebooks for creating train/validation/test datasets